 Pick favorite stores that match your style and include a variety of gifts that you’re interested in.
 You can certainly register at more than one place, but as far as wedding registry etiquette goes, you should keep your list to two or three stores and no more.
 And if you choose to register at a small, local boutique, make sure you have at least one national or online retailer so out-of-town guests (or those who just hate shopping in store) have a place to buy.

 Should we register online?

 Yes!
-Most guests these days shop online, so consider an online registry with sites like Crate and Barrel to make things even easier for your guests.
+Most guests these days shop online, so consider an online registry to make things even easier for your guests.
 As far as online wedding registry etiquette for guests: It can’t get easier to make gifting deadlines than a click of the button!
 Online registries also have a tracking feature, so sending thank you notes just got that much easier.

 How many gifts should we register for?

 So how many gifts should you register for a wedding?
 Aim for two to three gifts per guest, with the idea that not every gift on your registry may get purchased.
 Every guest has a different budget, so while one guest might only be able to afford that beautiful picture frame for your wedding photos, other guests may want to bundle things together (a cookie sheet, cookbook, oven mitt, and more!) into themed presents.
 And if you are worried folks will go off the registry (wedding registry etiquette for guests says this is sometimes okay) having a fuller registry that doesn’t run dry is a good way to prevent this.

 How expensive can our registry gifts be?

 As we said above, every guest has a different budget, so be sure to think of this as you pull your registry together.
 Make sure you have options on the lower end, under $50, and then more expensive items, $100 or more.

 How do we let our guests know about our registry?